 The Concrete Practice Course is now delivered as an interactive blended program comprising of:

-- Part 1: 14 eLearning modules with embedded activities and assessments (approx. 10 hours)
+- Part 1: 14 eLearning modules with embedded activities and assessments (approx. 10 hours); and

-All modules are to be completed prior to attending the workshop, as learnings will be referred to and enhanced during the two days and then assessed through group work, case studies and final assessment.
+All modules are to be completed prior to attempting the case studies, as learnings will be referred to and enhanced during the case studies and final assessment.